 Though fictional, this story tells us how important Google is in our lives and a few minutes of downtime can result in severe damages across the Internet.
 Moreover, we are so attached to this search giant that we would not be able to enjoy being online without Google, though there are numerous other options available.
 It has made our tasks easier by providing every online tool people could only imagine some time back.
 And most importantly, the majority of Google tools are free.

-(UPDATE: Lately, I have started using Google AdWords also)
+(UPDATE: Lately, I have also started using Google AdWords)

 My Day Without Google (Article)